image

 IMPORT AND EXPORT OF PESTICIDES

-As stated above, registered pesticides may only be imported by a holder of a pesticides licence and unregistered pesticides may only be imported or possessed by a holder of a pesticides permit issued in respect of that pesticide.
-In addition, each shipment of registered or unregistered pesticides entering/leaving Hong Kong must also be covered by an import/export licence issued under the Import and Export Ordinance Cap.
-60. All such licences, with the exception of those covering Methyl bromide, are issued by this Department under delegation from the Trade & Industry Department.
-Import/export licences for Methyl bromide are issued directly by the Trade & Industry Department.
+In addition, each shipment of registered pesticides, scheduled pesticides or any other unregistered pesticides entering/leaving Hong Kong must also be covered by an import/export licence issued under the Import and Export Ordinance (Cap.
+60).
+All import/export licences, with the exception of those covering methyl bromide, are issued by AFCD under delegation from the Trade and Industry Department.
+Import/export licences for methyl bromide are issued directly by the Director-General of Trade and Industry.

 EXEMPTIONS